webda2l/symfony-docs/testing.rst

 container.

-Symfony provides a :class:`Symfony\\Bundle\\FrameworkBundle\\Test\\KernelTestCase` class to help you creating and booting the kernel in your tests using ``bootKernel()``::
+Symfony provides a :class:`Symfony\\Bundle\\FrameworkBundle\\Test\\KernelTestCase` class to help you create and boot the kernel in your tests using ``bootKernel()``::

     // tests/Service/NewsletterGeneratorTest.php